 Admiration and devotion can extend beyond religious faith.
-So, sunflower meaning can also represent loyalty and devotion to another person, a group of people, children, or even animals.
+So, sunflower meaning can also represent loyalty and devotion to another person, a group of people, children, animals, or a cause.
 It can also mean dedication to a professional calling or hobby.

 Spiritual Meaning of the Sunflower

-As they turn to face the sun, sunflowers remind people of those who seek deeper spiritual understanding and enlightenment.
-Often growing in fields full of other sunflowers, they represent devotees to a given faith.
+As they turn to face the sun, sunflowers remind people of those who seek deeper spiritual understanding and even enlightenment.
+Often growing in fields full of other sunflowers, they also represent community and fellow devotees to a given faith.

 Associated Spirit Animals

-In addition, squirrel, chipmunks, mice, rabbits, and raccoons all love to eat sunflowers seeds.
+In addition, squirrels, chipmunks, mice, rabbits, and raccoons all love to eat sunflowers seeds.

 Sunflower in Inca Mythology

 In 1532, the explorer Francisco Pizarro discovered giant sunflowers in Peru.
-They were sacred to the Iocal Inca People.
-For the Incas, the sunflower was in the image of Inti, their sun god.
-In fact, Incan priestesses wore sunflower-like discs made with pure gold on their breasts to honor Inti.
+In fact, the bright and beautiful flowers were sacred to the local Inca People.
+For the Incas, the sunflower reflected the image of their sun god, Inti.
+Thus, Incan priestesses wore sunflower-like discs made with pure gold on their breasts to honor Inti.3

 Native American Sunflower Meanings

-For the Native Americans, sunflowers were also sacred, and they were included in spiritual rituals, including the Sun Dance.
-Sunflower seeds were an important food source, which they ground to make info flower.
-In addition, the plant was used for medicinal purposes and for building materials.
+For the Native Americans, sunflowers were also sacred.
+For example, they were included in spiritual rituals, including the Sun Dance.
+Furthermore, sunflower seeds were an important food source for the tribe, who ground them down to make info flour.
+In addition, they used sunflowers medicinal purposes and for building materials.

 In Greek mythology, the sunflower is associated with loyalty and devotion.
-In one story, a nymph named Clytie is besotted with the sun god Apollo, and she tries to follow him everywhere.
-Unfortunately, Apollo loses interest in her and falls in love with another nymph named Leucothoe.
+In one story, a nymph named Clytie was besotted with the sun god Apollo.
+As a result, she endeavored to follow him wherever he went.
+While he was at first amused, Apollo eventually lost interest in Clytie and fell in love with another nymph named Leucothoe.